Pressure Sensors by Applied Measurements UK Manufacturer

-Industrial pressure sensors, also referred to as pressure transducers, pressure transmitters, pressure indicators and pressure switches, normally have a diaphragm type design that uses strain gauges, which are either bonded to, or diffused into it, with the strain gauges acting as resistive elements.
+Industrial pressure sensors also referred to as pressure transducers, pressure transmitters, pressure indicators and pressure switches, normally have a diaphragm-type design that uses strain gauges, which are either bonded to or diffused into it, with the strain gauges acting as resistive elements.
 Under the pressure-induced strain, the resistive values change.
 In capacitive technology, the pressure diaphragm is a single plate of a capacitor that changes its value under pressure-induced displacement, see the cross-section diagram below.

-Pressure sensors are used in a wide variety of applications for control and monitoring purposes.
-Pressure sensors can also be used to indirectly measure other variables such as fluid flow, speed, water level and altitude.
+Pressure sensors are used in various applications for control and monitoring purposes.
+They can also be used to indirectly measure other variables such as fluid flow, speed, water level and altitude.

 Pressure sensors vary considerably in their design, technology used, performance, application and cost.
-World-wide, there are hundreds of different technologies used in pressure sensor designs and thousands of different suppliers of pressure sensors.
+Worldwide, hundreds of different technologies are used in pressure sensor designs and thousands of different suppliers of pressure sensors.

-Certain types of pressure sensor are designed to measure dynamically and are able to capture very high speed changes in pressure.
+Certain types of pressure sensors are designed to measure dynamically and are able to capture very high-speed changes in pressure.
 Example applications here are in the measurement of combustion pressures in engine cylinders or gas turbines.
 These sensors are normally manufactured using piezoelectric materials such as quartz.